althornt/eVIP_subsample_analysis/README.txt

 eVIP Subsampling Analysis

 I created a pipeline that evaluates eVIP at different simulated depths of sequencing.
-From fastq files, I subsampled 100 times at differnet 5 different depths, generated expression data with kallisto, filtered +normalized??, ran through the eVIP pipeline (eVIP_corr.py & eVIP_predict.py), counted the final prediction call of each 100 repetitions.
+At 5 different depths, I subsampled fastq files 100 different times, generated expression data with kallisto, filtered + normalized the data, ran through the eVIP pipeline (eVIP_corr.py & eVIP_predict.py),and counted the final prediction call of each 100 repetitions.

 Steps: